grzegorz914/homebridge-melcloud-control/README.md

 ### About the plugin
 * All devices are detected automatically.
 * Support multiple MELCloud accounts, buildings, flors, areas.
-* Main control modes, *Thermostat*, *Heater/Cooler*, configurable in plugin settings.
+* Main control, *Thermostat*, *Heater/Cooler*, configurable in plugin settings.
-* Additional control modes *Buttons*, configurable in plugin settings.
+* Additional control, *Buttons*, configurable in plugin settings.
 * Control of Air Conditioner:
   * Power *ON/OFF*.
   * Operating modes: